 Information Can be Beneficial or Hijacked for Profit

 That Fit bracelet you're wearing could provide information that would allow for huge breakthroughs in medicine or could simply be used by your medical insurance company to raise their rates.

-Protecting Us from Terrorists?
+Protection from Terrorists?

 Paul Joseph Watson notes that Americans are just as likely to get struck by lightning as they are to be killed by terrorists.
 If the risk isn't as significant as we're led to believe, then why would the government exaggerate the risk and promote the huge expense of anti-terrorist measures?

 Other governments have done the same, often getting around the rules that prevent them from spying on their own citizens by having other governments do the spying then sharing the results.
 The Americans spy on the Canadians and British.
 The British spy on the Canadians and Americans.
 The British and Canadians spy on the Americans.

 Governments and police agencies have reinterpreted old laws in new ways that avoid the legislation that restricts this collection without a warrant.
 They argue that the information isn't "collected" until viewed.
 Try that one if the police find illegal material on your computer.

 There is a huge difference between getting a warrant to begin surveillance on a suspect and obtaining a warrant to view information that has already been collected for the last 20 years only when someone becomes a suspect.

 Technology moves too fast for the courts to act.